Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Nimrod Cohen

-According to the Hostages Families Forum Headquarters, he is the only survivor of the tank attack.
+According to the Hostages Families Forum Headquarters, he was the only survivor of the tank attack.

 Matan Zangauker

-Taken alongside his partner Ilana Gritzewsky, Matan Zangauker was kidnapped from Nir Oz in southern Israel on 7 October.
+Taken alongside his partner Ilana Gritzewsky, Matan Zangauker was kidnapped from Nir Oz in southern Israel.

 Gritzewsky was released during the November 2023 ceasefire and has fought for him to join her ever since.